We are also out of district It was an exceptional option for our kindergarten. Expect a challenge.

 Grand Rapids Montessori Public School is a public high school in Grand Rapids.
-The principal of Grand Rapids Montessori Public School is Ms. Nikki Jones, whose e-mail is email@example.com.
-416 children attend Grand Rapids Montessori Public School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-64% of the 416 students here are paying reduced lunch prices.
-The ratio of students to teachers at Grand Rapids Montessori Public School is 14:1.
+The principal of Grand Rapids Montessori Public School is Nikki Jones and can be contacted at firstname.lastname@example.org.
+416 students go to Grand Rapids Montessori Public School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+64% of the 416 students here have subsidized lunches.
+The student to teacher ratio at Grand Rapids Montessori Public School is 14:1.
 Southeast Career Pathways is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 - Video film production